linkorb/linkorb-app-event-bundle/README.md

 set to INFO.
 This is the minimum you need to do to configure the logger, but there are a few extra things you can configure.

+The following configurations can be set independently in each environment, for example you could place the directives in a file named `config/packages/prod/linkorb_app_event.yaml`.
+If the bundle has been enabled in every environment then you can configure it simultaneously for all environments in `config/packages/linkorb_app_event.yaml`.

-In a file named `config/packages/linkorb_app_event.yaml` you can turn off the TokenProcessor which automatically adds information to App events about the authenticated user:
+You can turn off the TokenProcessor which automatically adds information to App events about the authenticated user:

 ```yaml
 linkorb_app_event: